 The largest and oldest castle in the Neckar Valley, the circular bulk of Burg Hornberg rises above the town of Neckarzimmern.
 The road to the castle leads through vineyards that have been providing dry white wines for centuries.
 These days, the castle is part hotel (23 rooms, 1 suite) and part museum.
 In the 16th century it was home to the larger-than-life Götz von Berlichingen (1480–1562).
 When the knight lost his right arm in battle, he had a blacksmith fashion an iron replacement.
 Original designs for this fearsome artificial limb are on view in the castle, as is his suit of armor.
 For most Germans, this larger-than-life knight is best remembered for a remark that was faithfully reproduced in Goethe's play Götz von Berlichingen.
-Responding to an official reprimand, von Berlichingen told his critic, more or less, to "kiss my ass" (the original German is substantially more earthy).
+Responding to an official reprimand, von Berlichingen told his critic, more or less, to "kiss my ass" (the original German is a bit more earthy: Er kann mich am Arsche lecken).
 To this day the polite version of this insult is known as a Götz von Berlichingen.
-Inquire at the hotel reception about visiting the castle, or just enjoy the walking trails and views from the top of the hilltop.
+Inquire at the hotel reception about visiting the castle, or just enjoy the walking trails and views from the top of the hill.